sourcegraph/handbook/content/departments/people-talent/talent/process/types_of_interviews.md

 For this interview, you'll meet with several members of the team to lead a live product demonstration.

+### Enterprise Technical Advisor Leadership Panel Interview

+The final formal interview step is an hour-long panel interview with leadership and a senior member of the team.
+This is a working session-style interview panel intended to help us understand how you’ll approach customer scenarios.

+The prompt and instructions below will help you prepare for this session.
+The interview itself will run for 60 mins: 50 mins for the interview content (agenda driven by you) with 10 mins of general Q&A at the very end.
+Each prompt should last approximately 12 mins.
+The agenda of the meeting will run as follows:

+* 0-2 mins: Intros
+* 2-14 mins: Prompt 1
+* 14-26 mins: Prompt 2
+* 26-38 mins: Prompt 3
+* 38-50 mins: Prompt 4
+* 50-60 mins: Feedback and Q&A

+**Note:** Keeping the timing of the interview is your responsibility.
+If you’re running out of time on a prompt, it is better to wrap up the most salient points, and move on to the next prompt.
+It is important that 10 minutes be left at the end for feedback.
+Visual aids are recommended, but not required, to help keep the conversation on track.

+**Interview Prompts**

+A summary of the 4 prompts are provided below:

+1. **Champion Building:** A key part of the Technical Advisor (Customer Success) role is identifying, building, and nurturing champions.
+What types of strategies have you, or would you, employ to build and nurture champions?
+What would you do - what actions would you take - if your existing champion left?
+How would you strategize with your AE to nurture your champion relationships; what would you expect your AE to do vs what would you do?
+2. **Account Corrective Actions:** While we intend to be as proactive as possible, monitoring and inspecting accounts is a reality of our role.
+What would your approach be to various kinds of corrective actions that you identify?
+For example, what if use has declined over the past 3 months?
+What if our points of contact no longer want to talk or meet with us on a regular basis?
+What if you’re seeing that your customer has had an influx of support tickets?
+3. **QBRs**: As the team responsible for ensuring we’re delivering value and positive outcomes to our customers we expect to utilize regular business reviews with our champion stakeholders.
+Talk us through your expected agenda and what other internal stakeholders from Sourcegraph might you want to include in these, and why.
+4. **Identifying Expansion Opportunities:** A significant part of responsibility for this role will be identifying expansion opportunities based on uncovering new needs within our existing customers.
+What strategies would you employ personally to uncover and identify potential opportunity areas where we can solve new and additional problems for our customers?
+When thinking about qualifying a lead or opportunities what criteria would you personally use to assess the potential?

 ## Customer Engineering (Leadership)

 ### Hiring Manager Screen